 It’s easy to live in Cologne and work in Bonn, or vice versa.
 Find out about life in Cologne or Bonn with this essential city guide.

-With the Rhine running through both Cologne and Bonn, there are plently of picturesque places to settle into your life in Germany.
+With the Rhine running through both Cologne and Bonn, there are plenty of picturesque places to settle into your life in Germany.
 From the quaint, bustling historical centres of Cologne and Bonn to outlying green suburbs, living in either city offers a range of lifestyle benefits.

 Living in Cologne